Best Paid Focus Groups in 2021: Make $150+/hour

 Payout: $50-150 a study

 Fieldwork seems to be a more hands-on approach to focus groups.
 They do taste tests, product trials, in-home interviews, shop-along interviews, and online research.
 While they do most of their focus groups in 14 locations, they also have a national database for broader studies.
-Focus groups are conducted in 1-2 hour interviews and panels and range from breakfast cereals to video games and everything in between.
+Focus groups are conducted in 1-2 hour interviews or a survey panel that range from breakfast cereals to video games and everything in between.

 Payout: Starting at $75

 FindFocusGroups is an aggregate of other focus groups.
-They pull together available studies that they find from different companies, making it easier to find ones that fit your profile.
+They pull together available studies that they find from different companies, making it easier to find ones that are a good fit your profile.
 You can search by city, state, or scroll their listings.
 They also offer paid surveys as an additional option.

 Payout: $100-$400+; Prepaid VISA or check